A common question we’re asked by business owners entering the digital space – how much does a website cost?

 • Hiring a professional web designer

-Each of these come with their pros and cons and affect the pricing of your website.
+Each of these comes with its pros and cons and affects the pricing of your website.

 We will look at all these factors that influence the cost of a website in the next sections.